openstack-archive/interop/doc/source/process/CoreCriteria.rst

   This can be a very subjective measure and we expect to refine this definition over time.

-* **"DefCore in Last Release"** A required capability should stay a required capability.
-This makes DefCore capabilities sticky per release.
-Leaving DefCore is disruptive to the ecosystem.
+* **"Required in Last Release"** A required capability should stay a required capability.
+This makes Capabilities sticky per release.
+Leaving the Interoperability Guidelines is disruptive to the ecosystem.

 TAKES A SYSTEM VIEW
 -------------------